dglaser2/bookstore-api/README.md

 ## Features

-- User registration and authentication (JWT-based)
+- User registration with password hashing and JWT-based authentication
 - CRUD operations for books, orders, and reviews
 - Integration with PostgreSQL for data persistence
 - API documentation using Swagger (SpringDoc)